strata-org/jverify/docs/guide/src/termination.md

 }
 ```

-The `decreases *` notation tells JVerify to skip the termination proof for this method.
+The `decreases()` notation tells JVerify to skip the termination proof for this method.
+This can be used either for programs that do not terminate, or for programs where you do not want to put in the effort of proving termination.

 ## Automatic Decreases Clauses